 Rented properties must comply with a list of minimum requirements.
 They will be classified according to the services provided and the property’s features.

-Labels and advertising
+Labelling and advertising

-Each property must be properly identified by a standardized plate, which must also display the property’s category.
+- Every Tourist Apartment must be properly identified by a standardized plate, which must also display the property’s category.

 Sanctions and fines

-For Residents in Spain: the income will be included in your yearly Income Tax Return (IRPF).
+- Residents in Spain: the income will be included in your yearly Income Tax Return (IRPF).

-There are some deductible expenses, such as mortgage interests, council tax (IBI), maintenance, insurance, community fees, agency fees, etc.
+- EU citizens may benefit from some deductible expenses, such as mortgage interests, council tax (IBI), maintenance, insurance, community fees, agency fees, etc.

 Do you need more information about the legalities to rent your property in Murcia or Alicante?
 Please feel free to contact us at firstname.lastname@example.org and we will be glad to assist you.